-In previous Oracle Database releases, you can configure the authentication protocol so that it allows case-insensitive password-based authentication by setting default password-based authentication protocol configuration excludes the use of the case-insensitive 10g password version.
+In previous Oracle Database releases, you could configure the authentication protocol so that it allows case-insensitive password-based authentication by setting SEC_CASE_SENSITIVE_LOGON=FALSE.
+Starting with Oracle Database 12c release 2 (12.2), the default password-based authentication protocol configuration excluded the use of the case-insensitive 10G password version.
 By default, the SQLNET.ORA parameter SQLNET.ALLOWED_LOGON_VERSION_SERVER is set to 12, which is an Exclusive Mode.
-When the database is configured in Exclusive Mode, the password-based authentication protocol requires that one of the case-sensitive password versions (11g or 12c) is present for the account being authenticated.
-This mode excludes the use of the 10g password version used in earlier releases.
-After upgrading to Oracle Database 12c release 2 and later releases, accounts that have only the case-insensitive 10g password version become inaccessible.
+When the database is configured in Exclusive Mode, the password versions (11G or 12C) is present for the account being authenticated.
+This mode excludes the use of the 10G password version used in earlier releases.
+After upgrading to Oracle Database 12c release 2 and later releases, accounts that have only the case-insensitive 10G password version become inaccessible.
 This change occurs because the server runs in an Exclusive Mode by default.
-When Oracle Database is configured in Exclusive Mode, it cannot use the old 10g password version to authenticate the client.
+When Oracle Database is configured in Exclusive Mode, it cannot use the old 10G password version to authenticate the client.
 The server is left with no password version with which to authenticate the client.